Contents

 When kids struggle with focus, meltdowns, and follow-through, teaching executive functioning skills—not pushing harder—is what changes everything.

-Below, I’ll show you how to spot gaps, reduce stress, and build the brain skills that make daily life smoother.
+Below, I’ll show you what are the 12 executive functioing skills that children should essentially have, how to spot gaps, reduce stress, and build the brain skills that make daily life smoother.

 12 Executive Functioning Skills—and Why They Matter